-Verified boot is a feature that guarantees the integrity of the device software.
-If a device implementation supports the feature, it:
+Verified Boot is a feature that guarantees the integrity of the device software.
+If device implementations support the feature, they:

-- [C-1-1] MUST declare the platform feature flag android.software.verified boot . - [C-1-2] MUST perform verification on every boot sequence. - [C-1-3] MUST start verification from an immutable hardware key that is the root of trust and go all the way up to the system partition. - [C-1-4] MUST implement each stage of verification to check the integrity and authenticity of all the bytes in the next stage before executing the code in the next stage. - [C-1-5] MUST use verification algorithms as strong as current recommendations from NIST for hashing algorithms (SHA-256) and public key sizes (RSA-2048). - [C-1-6] MUST NOT allow boot to complete when system verification fails, unless the user consents to attempt booting anyway, in which case the data from any non-verified storage blocks MUST not be used. - [C-1-7] MUST NOT allow verified partitions on the device to be modified unless the user has explicitly unlocked the boot loader. - [SR] If there are multiple discrete chips in the device (e.g. radio, specialized image
+- [C-1-1] MUST declare the platform feature flag android.software.verified_boot . - [C-1-2] MUST perform verification on every boot sequence. - [C-1-3] MUST start verification from an immutable hardware key that is the root of trust and go all the way up to the system partition. - [C-1-4] MUST implement each stage of verification to check the integrity and authenticity of all the bytes in the next stage before executing the code in the next stage. - [C-1-5] MUST use verification algorithms as strong as current recommendations from NIST for hashing algorithms (SHA-256) and public key sizes (RSA-2048).

-- processor), the boot process of each of those chips is STRONGLY RECOMMENDED to verify every stage upon booting. - [SR] STRONGLY RECOMMENDED to use tamper-evident storage: for when the bootloader is unlocked.
-Tamper-evident storage means that the boot loader can detect if the storage has been tampered with from inside the HLOS (High Level Operating System). - [SR] STRONGLY RECOMMENDED to prompt the user, while using the device, and require physical confirmation before allowing a transition from boot loader locked mode to boot loader unlocked mode. - [SR] STRONGLY RECOMMENDED to implement rollback protection for the HLOS (e.g. boot, system partitions) and to use tamper-evident storage for storing the metadata used for determining the minimum allowable OS version. - SHOULD implement rollback protection for any component with persistent firmware (e.g. modem, camera) and SHOULD use tamper-evident storage for storing the metadata used for determining the minimum allowable version.
+- [C-1-6] MUST NOT allow boot to complete when system verification fails, unless the user consents to attempt booting anyway, in which case the data from any non-verified storage blocks MUST not be used. - [C-1-7] MUST NOT allow verified partitions on the device to be modified unless the user has explicitly unlocked the bootloader. - [C-SR] If there are multiple discrete chips in the device (e.g. radio, specialized image processor), the boot process of each of those chips is STRONGLY RECOMMENDED to verify every stage upon booting. - [C-1-8] MUST use tamper-evident storage: for storing whether the bootloader is unlocked.
+Tamper-evident storage means that the boot loader can detect if the storage has been tampered with from inside Android. - [C-1-9] MUST prompt the user, while using the device, and require physical confirmation before allowing a transition from boot loader locked mode to boot loader unlocked mode. - [C-1-10] MUST implement rollback protection for partitions used by Android (e.g. boot, system partitions) and use tamper-evident storage for storing the metadata used for determining the minimum allowable OS version. - [C-SR] Are STRONGLY RECOMMENDED to verify all privileged app APK files with a chain of trust rooted in /system , which is protected by Verified Boot. - [C-SR] Are STRONGLY RECOMMENDED to verify any executable artifacts loaded by a privileged app from outside its APK file (such as dynamically loaded code or compiled code) before executing them or STRONGLY RECOMMENDED not to execute them at all. - SHOULD implement rollback protection for any component with persistent firmware (e.g. modem, camera) and SHOULD use tamper-evident storage for storing the metadata used for determining the minimum allowable version.